Codesee-io/oss-port/README.md

 ### How to list your own project

 1. Follow the above setup steps
+1. Create your project's `.mdx` file
    1. Create a new folder inside `/projects` and name it the same as your GitHub handle or organization
-1. Add a new `.mdx` file using the name of your public repo
+   1. Add a new `.mdx` file to that folder, and give it the name of your public repo.
+For example,
+      - if your project were: `github.com/Codesee-io/oss-port`
+      - you would create: `/projects/Codesee-io/oss-port.mdx`.
    1. Copy/paste the contents of [`projects/_template.mdx`](https://raw.githubusercontent.com/Codesee-io/oss-port/main/projects/_template.mdx) into that file
 1. Fill out the information — most of it is optional, but extremely helpful for potential contributors.
 If you opt not to include the optional content, delete it from your template.
 1. Add a 200x200 image for your organization to your folder, for example, `./projects/distributeaid/da.png`
-1. Preview your changes locally
+1. Preview your changes by running `yarn start`
 1. When you're ready, open a PR!

 ### Adding a CodeSee Map to your project listing